JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/code_completion.md

 for completing keywords in MANIFEST.MF files.

+Keep in mind that the pattern is checked against the leaf PSI element.
+If you want to match a composite element, use `withParent` or `withSuperParent` methods.

 Items shown in the completion list are represented by instances of the [LookupElement](upsource:///platform/lang-api/src/com/intellij/codeInsight/lookup/LookupElement.java) interface.